Complements of discriminants of real parabolic function singularities. II: Results for the classes

 with positive (respectively, negative) $t$.
 These two pictures are topologically equivalent.
 However, it easily follows from Bezout's theorem that these polynomials represent different connected components of the discriminant complement in the space $\Phi_1,$ see \cite{vasX9}.

 Each polynomial (\ref{eq73}) is invariant under the transformation $(x,y) \mapsto (y,x)$.
 The transformation $(x,y) \mapsto (-x, -y)$ maps each such polynomial to the analogous polynomial with the opposite value of parameter \ $t$.
-In particular, it permutes the connected components described by pictures \ $(d)$ \ and \ $(e)$.
+In particular, it permutes the connected components of the discriminant complement that are described by pictures \ $(d)$ \ and \ $(e)$.

 Pictures \ $(f)$ \ and \ $(g)$ \ of Fig.~\ref{x91} are realized by polynomials